Monoidal Structures on Generalized Polynomial Categories

 Here we give an example of how the structure of $\Sig\Pi\cat{C}$ may be used to model open dynamical systems and their invariants.
 This case study is by no means comprehensive; we seek only to hint at the possibilities of how $\Sig\Pi\cat{C}$ may be used.

 Throughout, we let $(\cat{C},e,\cdot)\coloneqq([0,\infty]_\leq,0,+)$, the poset of nonnegative extended reals ordered by $\leq$ viewed as a category and endowed with the additive monoidal structure.
 We take the free coproduct completion of its opposite category and endow it with a monoidal structure $\oplus$ given by Day convolution.
-Then a $(\Sig[0,\infty]_\geq,0,\oplus)$-enriched category is a \textit{generalized Lawvere metric space}, which we characterize as follows.
+Then a $(\Sig[0,\infty]_\geq,0,\oplus)$-enriched category is an \textit{additively weighted category} \cite{weight}.